Selling Student Accommodation

 How to sell student accommodation FAST

-Ones that in which it's actually quite hard to secure a sale, unless of course they're brimming with demand.
-So therefore, how do you sell a student accommodation investment fast?
+Ones that in which it's quite hard to secure a sale, unless of course they're brimming with demand.
+So, how do you sell a student accommodation investment fast?

 Well, you could of course approach an estate agent, although that'll be a lengthy process, as well as a waste if demand isn't there.

-Not only that but it'll cost you a lot too even if you do sell in estate agent fees and conveyancing costs.
+Not only that, but it'll cost you a lot too, even if you do sell with estate agent fees and conveyancing costs.

-Neither do you avoid costs either.
+Neither do you avoid costs.
 In fact, you'll arguably have to foot even more!

-Sell through auction and they'll be a marketing fee, listing fee and commission to pay on the sale too, which is typically similar to that of an agent at around 2%.
+Sell through auction and there'll be a marketing fee, listing fee and commission to pay on the sale too, which is typically similar to that of an agent at around 2%.

 As an industry-leading cash buyer of property, we can help you do just that.

 Our team have over 50 years' experience in buying homes, so you could call them 'we buy any home' experts.
-What's more, they're also generous too; sell your property to us and we'll even cover the costs of your solicitors and surveyors.
+What's more, they're also generous; sell your property to us and we'll even cover the costs of your solicitors and surveyors.

 And if all that isn't enough, we're not exactly picky.